supermarsx/sora-json-prompt-crafter/readme.md

-# Welcome to your Lovable project

-## Sora JSON Prompt Crafter
+# Sora JSON Prompt Crafter

 Sora JSON Prompt Crafter is a web interface for building configuration files for Sora's generative models.
 Adjust sliders and dropdowns to fine‑tune parameters like style preset, aspect ratio, video duration and more.
 The app generates a JSON snippet you can copy and use directly with Sora.